linked-art/linked.art/docs/index.md

   - toc
 ---

 Linked Art is a [Community](/community/) working together to create a shared [Model](/model/) based on [Linked Open Usable Data](/loud/) to describe cultural heritage, with a focus on artwork but including also archives and bibliographic material.
 We specify [APIs](/api/) that enable access to data in the model, and implement them in [Software](/software/) to provide valuable content to the world.
-It is approaching a first stable release and we welcome additional partners and collaborators.
 {:.home}

+## Version 1.0 Released!

+On February 19th, 2025 we released Version 1.0 of the model and API.
+Please see and share the [1.0 announcement](/about/1.0/).

 ## Where First?